photo/documentation/docs/faq/ProAccounts.markdown

 ## What do I get with a Trovebox Pro account?
 With a pro account, you get:

-* Unlimited photo uploads (Free users get 100 photo uploads/month)
+* Unlimited photo uploads (Compare to 100 photos/month for free users)
-* Import from Flickr as well as Facebook and Instagram (Picasa and Smugmug coming soon)
+* Import from Flickr as well as Facebook and Instagram.
+Picasa and Smugmug are coming soon.
 * Switch where you store your photos as many times as you wish
-* Give multiple users access on your account
+* Give multiple users access on your account without giving them your password
 * Top level domain support at yourdomain.com

 <a href="https://trovebox.com/plans">Check out our plans chart</a> for the full breakdown.